 Amanda D. Singer, Esq., MDR, CDFA™

-During my senior year in college at Brandies University, I took one of my last classes for my legal studies minor on mediation, negotiation, and conflict resolution.
+During my senior year in college at Brandies University, I took one of my last classes for my legal studies, a minor on mediation, negotiation, and conflict resolution.
 This class is what really turned me on to mediation and made me realize that there was a career option that allowed me to blend the emotional side of conflict with the practical problem-solving side.

 When I applied to law school, I only applied to schools that had dispute resolution programs so that I could not only get my law degree but also take classes in mediation and conflict resolution.
 I was determined to not be in graduate school for longer than three years, so I worked on completing my JD at Chapman University School of Law while earning my Masters in Dispute Resolution (MDR) from The Straus Institute of Dispute Resolution and Pepperdine University School of Law.
 While I was completing both of these degrees, I was able to learn more about the law as well as better understand conflict, how people deal with conflict, and ways to resolve it.